eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 [For an actually serious argument on the fact that Approval is a practical Condorcet approximation, see this post.](../practicalapproval){:target="_blank"} However, I feel this is a fair argument that, in a practical sense, Approval is the "perfect" Condorcet method, so long as one is [aware of the fine print](#you-cannot-be-serious){:target="_blank"}.

-During the time of the French revolution, two titans battled out their ideas of what a good voting system was: Their names were Jean-Charles de Borda and the Marquis de Condorcet.
+During the time of the French Revolution, two titans battled out their ideas of what a good voting system was: Their names were Jean-Charles de Borda and the Marquis de Condorcet.

 - Borda: Believed that we should give candidates points based on where they are ranked.
 He essentially believed the candidate with the best average ranking should win.
 This method is used in many modern contexts, including sports awards.
 - Condorcet: Had a much better idea.
-He believed that we should always elect a candidate which we now call a *Condorcet winner*--a candidate who would defeat every other candidate in a one-on-one election.
+He believed that we should always elect what we now call a *Condorcet winner*--a candidate who would defeat every other candidate in a one-on-one election.

 But it is impractical to hold an election for every $\frac{n(n-1)}{2}$ pair of candidates, or to put all possible one-on-one matchups for all candidates on the ballot given to each voter.
 Take [the mayoral election in Portland from 2024](https://en.wikipedia.org/wiki/2024_Portland,_Oregon,_mayoral_election){:target="_blank"}, which had 19 candidates.
 That would require voters to consider $\frac{19 \cdot 18}{2} = 171$ different matchups just to elect a mayor.
 Would you vote for Candidate 1 or Candidate 2?
-Would you vote for Candidate 1 or Candiadte 3? ...
+Would you vote for Candidate 1 or Candidate 3? ...
 Would you vote for Candidate 18 or Candidate 19?
 That would be utterly *preposterous*.

 So we need a voting system that can be used in a single election, is not absurdly hostile to voters, and still satisfies the *spirit* of the Condorcet criterion: if there is a Condorcet winner, *and voters express this through their ballots*, then they should win.